btmbtm/btmbtm.github.io/_posts/2016-07-19-mdworks-3-encyclopedia-entry-JS-global-string-function.md

 ## Summary Notes

-- String(obj/literal/var) converts input to string literal.
+1. String(obj/literal/var) converts input to string literal.
 It is a global function that can be accessed anywhere.
-- String() is explicit!
+2. String() is explicit and is of great use for creating clean and clear code!
-- String() can handle converting null and undefined to string (unlike toString()).
+3. String() can handle converting null and undefined to string (unlike toString()).
-- String() will produce the same output as using string concatenation `+ ''`
+4. String() will produce the same output as using string concatenation `+ ''`

 ## Resources